-- 2 Tbsp whole chai spice blend* - use less if ground (see notes for individual spices)
+- 2 Tbsp whole chai spice blend* (use less if ground)

 - 1 cup unsweetened dairy-free milk (more to taste)

-- OPTIONAL: scant 1/2 cup raw cashews (soaked in cool water overnight or very hot water 1 hour - then drained)
+- 1/2 scant cup raw cashews (optional // soaked in cool water overnight or very hot water 1 hour – then drained)

 - Add water, tea and spices to a saucepan and bring to a boil over high heat.
 Reduce heat to low and simmer for another 10-15 minutes to fully steep.

 - Remove from heat and add almond milk and sweetener of choice and stir.
-Warm for 2-3 minutes off the heat, and then pour over 2 serving mugs using a fine mesh strainer.
+Warm for 2-3 minutes off the heat, and then pour over 2 serving mugs (amount as original recipe is written // adjust if altering batch size) using a fine mesh strainer.

 - Taste and adjust seasonings as needed, adding more for sugar or maple syrup (or honey if not vegan) for sweetness, and ground cinnamon for a little extra warmth.

-- OPTIONAL: For extra creamy texture, add your chai tea mixture + scant 1/2 cup soaked cashews to a blender and blend until creamy and smooth.
+- OPTIONAL: For extra creamy texture, add your chai tea mixture + soaked cashews to a blender and blend until creamy and smooth.
 Taste and adjust sweetness/seasonings as needed.
 I added more sweetener, ground cinnamon and ground ginger for extra spice.